micahbeech/hitron-cli/README.md

 ```
 where `<NEW LEVEL>` is one of `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`.
 I may add an option to set the log level at runtime in the future.

-By default, the tool logs to standard error, but can log to a file specified using the `-f` option, discussed in [Optional Arguments](#optional-arguments).
+By default the tool logs to standard error, but can log to a file specified using the `-f` option which is discussed in [Optional Arguments](#optional-arguments).

 &nbsp;